thibaultduponchelle/perlres/CONTRIBUTING.md

 I’m really glad that you are interested in contributing to **perlres** !

-First of all, respect great predecessors and all contributors in Perl community.
+First of all, please respect your great predecessors and all contributors in Perl community.

 This guide is inspired by awesome-perl [Contribution Guidelines](https://github.com/hachiojipm/awesome-perl/blob/master/CONTRIBUTING.md).